geekquad/AlgoBook/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/) [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com) [![GitHub contributors](https://img.shields.io/github/contributors/Naereen/StrapDown.js.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/contributors/) ![GitHub Hacktoberfest combined status](https://img.shields.io/github/hacktoberfest/2020/geekquad/AlgoBook) ![first-timers-only](https://img.shields.io/badge/first--timers--only-friendly-yellow.svg?style=flat)
 </p>
-A beginner friendly project to help you in various open source contributions.
+A beginner friendly project to help you in open source contributions.
 An attempt to bring all the algorithms together.

 ## Overview

 The goal of this project is to help the beginners with their contributions in Open Source and bring all the possible algorithms of Machine Learning and Python together.
 We aim to achieve this collaboratively, so feel free to contribute in any way you want, just make sure to follow the contribution guidelines.

-<p> **For now, this repo is focused on the beginner frienldy contributions in Hacktoberfest 2020.** </p>
+**<p> For now, this repo is focused on the beginner frienldy contributions in Hacktoberfest 2020.</p>**

 ## What is Open - Soruce? [![Open Source Love svg3](https://badges.frapsoft.com/os/v3/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)
-Open-source software is a type of computer software in which source code is released under a license in which the copyright holder grants users the rights to use, study, change, and distribute the software to anyone and for any purpose.
-Open-source software may be developed in a collaborative public manner.
+The open source community provides a great opportunity for aspiring programmers to distinguish themselves; and by contributing to various projects, developers can improve their skills and get inspiration and support from like-minded people.
+When you contribute to something you already know and love, it can have so much more meaning, because you know how the tool is used and the good it does for you.
+Being part of an open source community opens you up to a broader range of people to interact with.

 Read more about it <a href="https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source"> here. </a>